AUG/11/2026

 Country of Residence

-Your country of residence can affect your pension insurance refund eligibility.
-As long as you live in the European Union or the United Kingdom, you cannot claim a pension refund, at least not before reaching the German retirement age.
-Only, if you live outside of the EU or UK, you are able to claim your contributions back.
+If you live in the EU or the United Kingdom, you cannot claim a pension refund — at least not until you reach the German retirement age.
+A refund is only possible while you live outside the EU and the UK.
+If you move to an eligible country later, you can claim from there.

 Duration of Work in Germany

-To apply for a pension refund in Germany, you must wait at least 24 months starting from the last month of pension contribution to the German pension system.
-This is either the last month of employment, receipt of unemployment benefits, or parenting.
-Please note that the date of deregistration is not relevant here.
-The waiting period confirms that you have stopped paying contributions to the German pension insurance system and have left the German labor market for good.
+The clock runs from the last month of employment, receipt of unemployment benefits, or parental leave — the date of deregistration is not relevant.
+The waiting period confirms that you have left the European labor market for good.